-Domestic Abuse - The Home Office (2013) defines this as an incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse by someone who is or has been
+Domestic Abuse - The Home Office (2013) defines this as an incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse by someone who is or has been an intimate partner or family member regardless of gender or sexuality.
+For this type of abuse the age range is extended down to 16.
+It includes:

 - psychological, physical, sexual, financial, emotional abuse;

 - 'so called honour' based violence;

-- · female genital mutilation and
+- female genital mutilation and

 - forced marriage

 - it also includes being a witness to domestic abuse of another person